 9. Firecracker Popsicles

 Now with the help of this recipe you don't have to wait.
 Make a blueberry, strawberry, and vanilla yogurt layer, then freeze them in ice pop molds.
-With this recipe on hand you can keep your fridge stocked with Firecrackers all summer long.
+With this recipe on hand you can keep your fridge stocked with Firecrackers all summer long, or save this bomb pop as a Fourth of July treat.

 10. Ninja Turtles Bars